MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 a reversible process and an irreversible process.

 The key notion introduced in the present subsection is a postulate for the physical, thermodynamical entropy of the DM.
-We postulate that the physical entropy drope in the DM can be described in term of a mathematical compression of :math:`\Omega^{(0)}` instead of physical quantities.
+We postulate that the physical entropy drop in the DM can be described in term of a mathematical compression of :math:`\Omega^{(0)}` instead of physical quantities.

 Information and Efficiency
 --------------------------

-For the comming comparison with information theory in the next subsection, we define the information gain associated the trasnsition from :math:`\Omega^{(c)}` to :math:`\Omega^{(c+1)}` as
+For the coming comparison with information theory in the next subsection, we define the information gain associated the transition from :math:`\Omega^{(c)}` to :math:`\Omega^{(c+1)}` as

 .. math ::